CMU-CBML/Element-Saving-Hexahedral-3-Refinement-Templates/README.md

 ## Execution

-place one or multiple input .obj triangle meshes in the folder inputBoundaries
+Place one or multiple input .obj triangle meshes in the folder inputBoundaries.

-run the program
+Run the program.

-multiple output .vtk hexahedral meshes will be generated in the folder outputFiles
+Multiple output .vtk hexahedral meshes will be generated in the folder outputFiles.

+The output hex meshes, after removing outside elements, can be optimized using any post-optimization tools.

+## Report

+Please report any problems in Issues.